build-on-aws/content/posts/building-agent-aws/index.md

 ### Instructions

-The Instructions segment starts with a task explaining what the agent intends to accomplish.
-This is followed by the agent's response on how it will utilize the tools to resolve the customer request.
-Finally, we provide the code the agent will use to address the user's query.
-The last example must use <<prompt>> directive to show the model how to respond from a new prompt.
+The Instructions segment begins with a task, which lays out what the agent intends to accomplish.
+This task effectively acts as a "wrapper" for the underlying functionality of the tools, providing a context-rich, user-friendly interface for the more complex operations happening beneath the surface.

+Following the task, the agent's response details how it will utilize the available tools to address the customer's request.
+The response encapsulates the function call to the appropriate tool, in this case, the AWS Well-Architected Framework Query Tool.
+This tool is selected because it provides direct access to the AWS Well-Architected Framework, enabling the extraction of valuable information relevant to the task at hand.

+Finally, we demonstrate the Python code that the agent will execute to fulfill the user's query.
+This code makes use of Python's f-string formatting, a feature that allows for embedding expressions inside string literals, using curly braces {}.
+The variable 'response' is placed within these braces, meaning its value will be inserted into the string when it's printed.

 ```text
 Task: "Help customers understand best practices on building on AWS by using relevant context from the AWS Well-Architected Framework."